fs-mschmidty/columbine_wildlife_docs/gis/field-maps/silverspot-maps-all.md

 6. TIme spent at survey point (minutes)
 7. Weather Conditions

-    i.
-Clear/Sunny
+    * Clear/Sunny

-    ii.
-Overcast
+    * Overcast

-    iii.
-Windy
+    * Windy

-    iv.
-Rainy
+    * Rainy

 8. Flowers in Field of View

-    a.
-Description: None = No flowers visible.
+    *  Description: None = No flowers visible.
 Sparse = A few isolated flowers or small patches.
 Can count the number of flowers in 10 seconds or less.
 Abundant = Many flowers, Need more than 10 seconds to count all flowers in FOV.

-    b.
-Options
+    * Options

-        i.
-None
+        * None

-        ii.
-Sparse
+        * Sparse

-        iii.
-Abundant
+        * Abundant

 9. Canopy Cover

-    a.
-Description: Open = No branches overhead.
+    * Description: Open = No branches overhead.
 Full sun exposure.
 Partially closed = A few branches overhead.
 Ground exposed to sun in some areas, shaded in others.
 Closed = Branches of trees touching overhead, most of the ground shaded by overstory

-    b.
-Options:
+    * Options:

-        i.
-Open
+        *  Open

-        ii.
-Partially Closed
+        * Partially Closed

-        iii.
-Closed
+        * Closed

 10. Butterflies Observed

-    a.
-Description: Were butterflies of any type observed?
+    *  Description: Were butterflies of any type observed?

 11. Silverspot Observed

-    a.
-Description: Were any silverspot butterflies observed?
+    * Description: Were any silverspot butterflies observed?
+(Attach images)

 12. Comments